Effect-TS/io/docs/modules/Effect.ts.md

 ## acquireReleaseInterruptible

-A variant of `acquireRelease` that allows the `acquire` effect to be interruptible.
+This function is a variant of `acquireRelease` that allows the `acquire` `Effect` value to be interruptible.

-Since the `acquire` effect could be interrupted after partially acquiring resources, the `release` effect is not allowed to access the resource produced by `acquire` and must independently determine what finalization, if any, needs to be performed (e.g. by examining in memory state).
+Since the `acquire` `Effect` value could be interrupted after partially acquiring resources, the `release` `Effect` value is not allowed to access the resource produced by `acquire` and must independently determine what finalization, if any, needs to be performed (e.g. by examining in memory state).

-Additionally, the `release` effect may depend on the `Exit` value specified when the scope is closed.
+Additionally, the `release` `Effect` value may depend on the `Exit` value specified when the scope is closed.

 **Signature**